breadboard-ai/breadboard/packages/website/src/docs/kits/agents/index.md

 > [!NOTE]
 > Under the covers, specialist tools are powered by the [function calling](https://ai.google.dev/gemini-api/docs/function-calling) capability of the LLM.
 Combined with Breadboard's flexible [composition system](breadboard/docs/too-long/#graph-based-composition-system), the LLM's decision to call a function is translated into an invocation of a board, and the results of this invocation are appended to the conversation context with a special "tool" role.

+> [!WARNING]
+> Currently, specialist tools [can't be](https://github.com/breadboard-ai/breadboard/issues/2393) [embedded boards](/breadboard/docs/visual-editor/other-features/#creating-embedded-boards).
+To make a tool, create a new board instead of the embedded board.

 ## Looper

 Unlike the Specialist that can be shaped to perform practically any task, Looper is a bit more pre-formed.
 Its purpose is to act as a planner and as the executor of that plan.
 A good way to think of Looper is as a project manager.
 Loopers plan and execute.